advargas/sites-scanner/README.md

 # Sites Scanner

-This Java application gets a list of URLs an concurrently finds matches of a patter in the main page of every site.
+This Java application gets a list of URLs an concurrently finds matches of a pattern in the main page of every website.

 The 2 main classes in the model are *SitesScanner* and *ContentFinder*:

 ![Classes Diagram](diagrams/sites-scanner.png)

 Concurrency is managed using the concurrency library in Java, with the *ExecutorService*.

+The number of workers in parallel is an argument of the application, but it calculates the final number of groups of sites to process, putting the remaining in an extra group.

 ## Running the app